-Repetitions

-Allows you to have script loop a specified number of times.
-This gives you a controlled script that will exit in a predictable way.
+Repetitions Allows the script to loop a specified number of times.
+This gives a controlled script that will exit in a predictable way.
 The number of repetitions must be at least one, as that number represents the first time through the main body.
 The maximum number of repetitions is 255.

-Forever
+Loop fields assign looping logic for entire script.

-Allows you to loop the script indefinitely.
-There are only two ways to interrupt a script when Forever is selected:

-- The user locks the room from Composer. - The user assigns a disable command to a local or global template station or a schedule.
+Forever Allows looping of the script indefinitely.
+There are only two ways to interrupt a script when Forever is selected: The user locks the room from • Composer.
+The user assigns a disable • command to a local or global template station or a schedule.
 Note: If using a local station to disable, only a local station command will re-enable.
 If using a global station script command to disable, MCP controller commands will be disabled, but local "Forever" sequences will continue until a local preset command ends the "Forever" instruction.
 Global disables must be globally re-enabled.

-Duration

-Allows you to loop the script for a specified length of time, regardless of any repetitions.
+Duration Allows looping of the script for a specified length of time, regardless of any repetitions.
 When you select Duration, you will have to enter the length of the duration in hours, minutes, and seconds.
 The maximum duration is 23 hours 50 minutes 00 seconds.